Guide to getting an associate degree in social work

 Social work is a profession of advocates, caregivers, first responders, and mentors.
 Social workers guide clients through life crises and difficulties with empathy, patience, and a plethora of resources learned through their education.

-An associate degree can appeal to students with a passion for social justice, but with other commitments deterring them from a full-time 4-year degree program.
-Offered online and in-person, in both synchronous and asynchronous formats, an associate degree in social work gives students the flexibility to learn the foundations of social work at their own pace.
+An associate degree can appeal to students with a passion for social justice, but have other commitments deterring them from a full-time 4-year degree program.
+Offered online and in person, in both synchronous and asynchronous formats, an associate degree in social work gives students the flexibility to learn the foundations of social work at their own pace.

 What can you do with an associate in social work degree?

 Although an associate degree in social work provides access to some entry-level positions in the field, to be eligible to work as a licensed social worker (LSW), students need to earn a bachelor’s degree and complete a state-certified exam.
 To become a certified social worker (CSW), a master’s degree in social work is required.